drostlab/myTAI/README.md

 ## Tutorials

-The following tutorials will provide use cases and detailed explainations of how to quantify transcriptome onservation with `myTAI` and how to interpret the results generated with this software tool.
+The following tutorials will provide use cases and detailed explanations of how to quantify transcriptome conservation with `myTAI` and how to interpret the results generated with this software tool.

 - [Introduction to the myTAI Package](https://drostlab.github.io/myTAI/articles/Introduction.html)
 - [Intermediate Concepts of Phylotranscriptomics](https://drostlab.github.io/myTAI/articles/Intermediate.html)